 The panel survey helps to track progress towards Transportation 2040 goals for mode share targets (two-thirds of trips by sustainable modes by 2040) and vehicle-kilometres traveled (20% reduction from 2007 levels) as well as Climate Emergency goals (two-thirds of trips by sustainable modes by 2030).

-We request that third parties interested in installing counting equipment on City streets contact us at transportationdata@vancouver.ca to provide the dates, times, locations, and equipment type.
+We request that third parties interested in installing counting equipment on City streets contact us at transportationdata@vancouver.ca for transportation data related enquiries and to report damaged counters.

-Equipment installed by third parties that had not been agreed upon in writing by the City may be removed without notice.
+Equipment installed by third parties that had not been agreed upon in writing by us may be removed without notice.